 Computer Science for High School (CS4HS)

 This is an initiative sponsored by Google to promote Computer Science and Computational Thinking in the secondary curriculum.

-A competition where students are challenged to solve 8 computer programming problems in 2.5 hours.
+A competition where students are challenged to solve problems using design and computer programming.
 There are two levels: junior (years 7–9) and senior (years 10–12).

 Hands On Engineering & IT

 A one day workshops offering year 10 students with an interest in mathematics, science and technology the opportunity to visit campus and learn about the different concepts and issues in technology and engineering through interactive activities.

 A free, three-night camp, designed to inspire year 10 and 11 students about the exciting possibilities of computing, artificial intelligence, robotics and VR.

 Programming Challenge for Girls (PC4G)

 A series of workshops introducing Year 9 girls to computer programming with ‘ALICE’.
 Teams are put to the challenge in a PC4G Finale.